Printable Page

 The Ectomorph:

 The ectomorph is the next body type that we will take a look at.
-The ectomorph is characterized as being very thin, being able to eat whatever they want whenever they want without gaining, a delicate build, flat chest, young appearance, tall, stoop shouldered, and generally weak.
+The ectomorph is characterized as being very thin, being able to eat whatever they want whenever they want without gaining, a delicate build, flat chest, young appearance, tall, stoop shouldered and generally weak.

 The ectomorph is a hard gainer, which means it takes more than just walking in the gym and doing dumbbell curls to put on mass.
-Along with a very high calorie diet, the ectomorph can make massive gains!
+Along with a high calorie diet, the ectomorph can make massive gains!
 Let's take a look at an appropriate workout split for the hard gainer.

 Monday - Chest/Triceps